Hallie Eisenberg

-Hallie Kate Eisenberg (born August 2, 1992) is an American former child actress known for featuring in a series of Pepsi commercials, and for her roles in the films Paulie (2008) and How to Eat Fried Worms (2006).
+Hallie Kate Eisenberg (born August 2, 1992) is an American former actress known for featuring in a series of Pepsi commercials as a child, and for her roles in the films Paulie (1998) and How to Eat Fried Worms (2006).
+She has not performed as an actress since 2010 and avoids publicity.

-Early life and education
+Early life

-Eisenberg was born in New Brunswick, New Jersey, the daughter of Amy and Barry Eisenberg, who ran a hospital and later became a college professor.
+Hallie Kate Eisenberg was born in New Brunswick, New Jersey, the daughter of Amy and Barry Eisenberg, who ran a hospital and later became a college professor.
 She has two siblings: actor Jesse Eisenberg and Kerri.
 Hallie was named after the character Hallie O'Fallon in the film All I Want for Christmas, portrayed by Thora Birch.
 She was brought up in a secular Jewish family.
 Raised in East Brunswick, New Jersey, Eisenberg attended East Brunswick High School.
-Eisenberg attended American University, and received a degree in International Studies from the School of Public Affairs in 2014.
+Eisenberg attended American University, and earned a degree in International Studies from the School of Public Affairs in 2014.

 Career

 In the late 1990s and early 2000s, she was "The Pepsi Girl" in a series of Pepsi commercials.
 She made her film debut in the children's film Paulie, playing the young owner of the title parrot.
 After appearing in a few made-for-television films, she had supporting parts in 1999's The Insider and Bicentennial Man.

 In 2000, Eisenberg co-starred with Minnie Driver in the feature film Beautiful, which received generally negative reviews.
 She also starred as Helen Keller in a television remake of The Miracle Worker.
 In 2004, she played opposite Jeff Daniels and Patricia Heaton in the television remake of The Goodbye Girl.
 In 2006, Eisenberg appeared in How to Eat Fried Worms, the New Line Cinema adaptation of Thomas Rockwell's book of the same name.
-In 2007, she co-starred in the independent feature film P.J. alongside John Heard, Vincent Pastore and Robert Picardo.
+In 2007, she co-starred in the independent feature film P.J.

 Eisenberg made her Broadway debut in Roundabout Theatre's production of Clare Boothe Luce's play The Women.
 In 2010, she halted her film career to attend college.
-Though she has not been active in the entertainment industry since, she was credited as an assistant to the producers of the 2019 film The Art of Self-Defense, which starred her brother Jesse.
+She was credited as an assistant to the producers of the 2019 film The Art of Self-Defense, which starred her brother Jesse.